Yellowstone National Park closed as ‘unprecedented’ flooding causes mudslides

 Communities outside of Yellowstone like Gardiner, Montana, have been isolated, as roads going in and out of town are rendered impassible.

-One family staying in the area in a rental home told CNN they are stranded.
+One family staying in the area in a rental home told CNN they were stranded.

 “The water levels were high on Saturday but within the past 10-12 hours things have gotten rougher,” said Parker Manning, who was visiting from Indiana.